-- The redirect box see section Redirects Plugins, Sends & Inserts - The EQ section: see section EQs - EQ "IN" Enables the EQ section - 4 EQ bands, each with +/-15 dB gain: - "Mid" bands are proportional-Q peaking bands (Q increases with additional boost/cut) - Hi & Low bands are shelving by default - Individual "Peak" buttons for Low and High bands: change the bands to proportional-Q peaking mode. - Filter "IN" Enables the Filter section - Filters are second-order (12 dB/octave) - High Pass Filter Frequency knob - Low Pass Filter Frequency knob - · Mixbus Sends Section: see section Bussing - 12 mixbus sends, each with On/Off switch, and level control - Stereo Pan Knob - Master Bus Assign ("Mstr"): when this is lit, the signal will be sent directly to the Master bus (in addition to any mixbus assignments) - Channel Mute and Solo - Input Trim knob: the input trim value is applied immediately after track playback, and BEFORE any plugins in the redirect box - Fader - Meter: the channel meter is a digital peak-reading meter; the scale is the same as the fader and the compressor threshold - The Compressor Section: see section Compression Techniques - Comp "IN" Enables the compressor section - Makeup Gain provides up to 10dB of Makeup Gain; this gain is only active when the compressor is enabled - Threshold the threshold indicates when the compressor will begin working on the signal; reduce the threshold slider to compress more - Gain-Reduction meter indicates gain reduction, in 1dB increments - "Speed" & "Mode" knobs: see Compression - Fader level: this displays the curent fader position, in dB.
+- The redirect box see section Redirects Plugins, Sends & Inserts - The EQ section: see section EQs - EQ "IN" Enables the EQ section - 3 EQ bands, each with +/-15 dB gain: - low and high bands are shelving with adjustable corner frequency - the midrange band is parametric with proportional-Q peaking (Q increases with additional boost/cut) with frequency and cut/boost variable - highpass filter knob changes the the highpass filter corner frequency - filter is second-order (12 dB/octave) and always enabled when the EQ is enabled - Mixbus Sends Section: see section Bussing - 8 mixbus sends, each with On/Off switch, and level control - Stereo Pan Knob - Master Bus Assign ("Mstr"): when this is lit, the signal will be sent directly to the Master bus (in addition to any mixbus assignments) post panpot - · Channel Mute and Solo - Input Trim knob: the input trim value is applied immediately after track playback, and BEFORE any plugins in the redirect box - Fader - Meter: the channel meter is a digital peak-reading meter; the scale is the same as the fader and the compressor threshold - The Compressor Section: see section Compression Techniques - Comp "IN" Enables the compressor section - Makeup Gain provides up to 10dB of Makeup Gain; this gain is only active when the compressor is enabled - Threshold the threshold indicates when the compressor will begin working on the signal; reduce the threshold slider to compress more - Gain-Reduction meter indicates gain reduction, in 1dB increments - "Speed" & "Mode" knobs : see Compression - Fader level: this displays the curent fader position, in dB.
 Click to enter a value. - Meter peak-hold: this displays the loudest digital-peak value that has been detected by the meter.
 It turns red when the value is over 0dBFS.
 Click to reset the value. - Fader Automation selector: select between Manual, Play, Write, and Touch.
-This control only affects the channel's fader
+This control only affects the channel's fader - Group selector: click this button to assign the channel to a Group (see: Groups)

-- Group selector : click this button to assign the channel to a Group (see: Groups) - Meter Position selector : click this button to select the meter position (Input, Pre-Fader, Custom, Post-Fader, Output) - · Polarity switch - VCA Assign - The following picture shows the EQ section displayed.
+• Meter Position selector : click this button to select the meter position (Input, Pre-Fader, Custom, Post-Fader, Output)

+- · Polarity switch - VCA Assign